psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ```

 The weather was not so good the evening before.
-The wind was blowing a hurricane, and there were regualr showers.
+The wind was blowing a hurricane, and there were regular showers.
 Earlier that previous day, the magistrates had overseen the Annual Licensing Day, where several new licenses were granted, licensees were reminded that "public houses are not to be kept open from ten to six on Sundays, Christmas-day, Good Friday, public fasts, and thanksgivings", and "George Machett, of the Blue Ball, was cautioned as to his house being frequented by prostitutes".

 ```{admonition} Annual Licensing Day and Borough Court, August 1854
 :class: dropdown